Like all children, those born with cleft lip and/or palate begin learning about speech from the very first day of life.

 Early surgical repair usually provides a much-improved mechanism for speech.
 As children with cleft lip and/or palate grow, the development of speech and communication skills should be followed closely by a trained speech professional.
 Even after cleft palate repair, children may need specialized therapy in order to correct their speech.
 They may also need a second palate surgery to ensure that their palatal structures and muscles are in place for proper speech.

 A Speech-Language Pathologist, often referred to as a Speech Therapist, is a specially-trained healthcare professional that provides speech and language services in a medical setting, school setting, private clinic, or home-based intervention program.
 Typical goals of the therapy are to (1) establish correct articulatory placement; (2) maximize oral pressure for the pressure consonant sounds (plosives, fricatives, and affricates); and (3) maximize oral-pharyngeal articulatory function.
 The overall goal of therapy is to have the child achieve normal speech and communication for their age and developmental level.

-Mobile Speech Services
+Smile Train's Mobile Speech Services

 Smile Train has developed a free, interactive speech services app with stories, games, and songs for children with clefts.
 This fun app encourages children to practice more often from the comfort of their own home for better speech outcomes.
 Available in English and Spanish for free in Google Play and Apple App Store.
-Try the app on your device today!

 Caregivers play an important role in a child’s speech and language development.
 Children will need encouragement and positive feedback when participating in treatment sessions and reinforcement when practicing in their everyday environment.
 It is important to work with a children’s speech development professional to cultivate a speech program that can be practiced at home.
 The following resources help caregivers understand their role and also practice speech at home.